 - Award winners will not be eligible for re-nomination for the same category of award for a period of 10 years.

-- Students/Staff/alumni who wish to nominate a supervisor submit to the Dean of Graduate Studies a [200-300] word nomination addressing the following question: Why you have nominated this supervisor and what makes their supervision outstanding? in relation to at least three of the assessment criteria listed below.
-This component will account for a maximum score of 10 in the final application review process (the deadline to nominate supervisors is Friday, 3rd February at 5 pm).
+- Students/Staff/alumni who wish to nominate a supervisor submit a nomination to the Dean of Graduate Studies by completing the form outlining in no more than 200 words why you wish to nominate this supervisor and what makes their supervision outstanding?
+The deadline to nominate supervisors is Friday, 23rd February at 5 pm.

 - Each School will convene a panel that should include at a minimum the Director of Teaching and Learning (Postgraduate), a student nominee and at least one other member to review the applications and consider them in light of the assessment criteria, as well the nominee’s contribution to supervision in the wider context of the School.
 Where the DTLP is a nominee, another academic member of staff should be appointed to the review panel.
 Similarly, if a Head of School is nominated, and wishes to proceed, a nominee should be appointed to the review panel.
 In all instances, care should be taken to ensure that there is no conflict of interest represented within the panel.